In-Home Support

 Maryland Medicaid programs and waivers provide community services options as an alternative or a delay to accessing care in a nursing home.
 Programs offer support with activities of daily living, nursing assistance, and specialized medical care to help program participants remain at home.

-Contact your local MAP office to learn about available housing programs that you may qualify for.
+Contact MAP to learn more about supports that you may qualify for.

 Medical Equipment and Assistive Technology